SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Configuring_dedicated_clustered_storage/Indexing_database/Elasticsearch/Deploying_Elasticsearch/Installing_Elasticsearch_on_separate_Linux_machine.md

        `$ sudo ufw allow from [IP node 2] to [IP node 3] proto tcp port 9200,9300`

-   - Make sure all DMAs in the DMS can connect to port 9200,9300:
+   - Make sure all DMAs in the DMS can connect to port 9200 and 9300:

      - Commands DMA 1: